All Episodes

 Thank you very much, sir.

-First time caller, and you know, twenty years ago when I used to see you on TV in my local area at night uh I'm sorry, man, but I I had to vote for uh Howard Stern over Rox Limbaugh, you know, when you're about twenty-three years old.
+First-time caller, and you know, 20 years ago, when I used to see on TV in my local area at night, I'm sorry, man, but I had to vote for Howard Stern over Russ Limbaugh, you know, when you're about 23 years old.

 Well, we all make mistakes in our youth and profit from them.

-But anyways, I called mostly to to let you know that I think the Republicans, if they if they expect to really get anywhere in any of these states on any level of politics, they better get off their rear end and uh and start making the kind of phone calls the Democrats do.
+But, anyways, I called mostly to let you know that I think the Republicans, if they expect to really get anywhere in any of these states on any level of politics, they better get off their rear end and start making the kind of phone calls the Democrats do.

-Because Sunday afternoon, I live in Wisconsin and I received a phone call from somebody belonging to the the Progressive Blah blah democratic something or other party.
+Because Sunday afternoon, I live in Wisconsin and I received a phone call from somebody belonging to the progressive blah, blah, Democratic something or other party.

-And after I was done laughing at her introduction, I let her know that I would be voting for Mr. Prosser, and that I thought it was great and and refreshing to finally have a politician like Mr. Walker, who uh who ran on a premise and decided to grab a hold of his pair and stand on that premise.
+And after I was done laughing at her introduction, I let her know that I would be voting for Mr. Prosser and that I thought it was great and refreshing to finally have a politician like Mr. Walker who ran on a premise and decided to grab a hold of his pair and stand on that premise.

 Well, we have talked about this too.

-The phone call, by the way, that you got was one of millions, or hundreds of thousands, and it was enabled by nearly three million dollars of union dues that were allocated to this campaign, three million dollars, and your taxes,
+The situation in Wisconsin, the phone call, by the way, that you got was one of millions or hundreds of thousands, and it was enabled by nearly $3 million of union dues that were allocated to this campaign.

-But you're right, um we are as Republicans still not in the game.
+We are, as Republicans, still not in the game.

-We have a a different mindset than the Democrats do.
+We have a different mindset than the Democrats do.

 We try to win elections the old-fashioned way, and then we govern the old-fashioned way if we win.